raminf/RoboNope/README.md

 ![RoboNope](img/RoboNope.png)

-`RoboNope-nginx` is a module designed to deny access to files specified in the robots.txt `Disallow` entries.
+`RoboNope-nginx` is a module designed to deny access to files disallowed in the robots.txt file.
 It can also serve as a [honeypot](https://en.wikipedia.org/wiki/Honeypot_(computing)), randomly serving generated content to bots that ignore [robots.txt](https://developers.google.com/search/docs/crawling-indexing/robots/intro) rules.

-Ignore at your peril.
+_Ignore at your peril!_

 ## Problem

-Crawling the web goes back to the early days of indexing.
+[Web crawling](https://en.wikipedia.org/wiki/Web_crawler) goes back to the early days of the web.
 In the spirit of cooperation, search engines were supposed to abide by the wishes of a website's owner by looking for, and honoring the contents of a `robots.txt` file (if present).

 However, this was made voluntary.
-There have been [many reports of crawlers ignoring them](https://mjtsai.com/blog/2024/06/24/ai-companies-ignoring-robots-txt/).
+There have been [many reports of crawlers ignoring the wishes of content owners](https://mjtsai.com/blog/2024/06/24/ai-companies-ignoring-robots-txt/).

-For example, in [Mechanize](https://github.com/sparklemotion/mechanize), a popular web-scraping library, it is easy to bypass a `robots.txt` file:
+The technology makes this easy.
+For example, in [Mechanize](https://github.com/sparklemotion/mechanize), a popular web-scraping library, it is simple to bypass a `robots.txt` file:

 ```
 from mechanize import Browser
 br = Browser()
 br.set_handle_robots(False) # Ignore robots.txt
 ```
-And in [Scrapy](https://scrapy.org) it's as simple as setting `ROBOTSTXT_OBEY` to `False`.
+And in [Scrapy](https://scrapy.org), it's a matter of setting `ROBOTSTXT_OBEY` to `False`.

 ## What can you do?